David Shilling

-David Shilling (born 27 June 1949) is an English milliner and fashion designer.
-He designs hats and clothing displayed on Ladies' Day at Royal Ascot, and has been called "The Hatman” and "the Mad Hatter.”
+David Shilling (born 27 June 1949) is an English milliner, fashion designer, and interdisciplinary artist.
+Shilling is best known for his flamboyant hat and clothing designs worn on Ladies' Day at Royal Ascot.
+His clients include royalty, rock stars' wives, heads of state and notably, his mother Gertrude, who famously wore his creations while attending Ascot.
+Shilling's career encompasses all areas of art, fashion and jewellery design, sculpture, men's and women's bespoke clothing, home furnishings, theatre, ballet, opera and interior design.
+His art is in the collections of the Metropolitan Museum of Art, the Philadelphia Museum of Art, the Victoria and Albert Museum, the Louvre's Musee des Arts Decoratifs, and the British Government Art Collection.

 Childhood

 David Shilling was born in London and attended St Paul's School, London.
-By the age of twelve he was designing hats and outfits for his mother, Gertrude, for her to wear to the Ascot horse races.
-He designed these for her until she died in 1999.
+By the age of twelve he was designing hats and outfits for his mother, Gertrude, for her to wear to the Ascot horse races until her death in 1999.
 By the age of thirteen he was creating toys to sell at his local shop, and later, scarves and accessories to major British retailers such as Fenwick, Fortnum & Mason, and Liberty.